 - Place the lavender plant in the hole covering the base or root line with soil.

-After the growing part, we now go to the plant care, more tips for growing, and how lavender can be used in different areas.
-Explore the versatility of lavenders as you continue reading.
+After the growing part, we now go to plant care, more tips for expert growing, and how lavender can be used in different ways.
+Explore the versatility of lavender as you continue reading.

 Growing Lavender Indoors

 Lavender plants are more suitable to grow and prefer warmer climates like the hot Mediterranean, where they grow wild and are found almost everywhere.

 Growing lavender indoors is basically the same as growing them outdoors.
 Make sure your indoor lavender garden is warm and that they receive ample light.

 Water the plants only when they’re considerably dry and avoid using fertilizer in the growing process.

 Pick the right variety for growing lavender indoors in the dwarf and tame varieties.
 You don’t want a forest full of lavender indoors, no matter how sweet-smelling it is.

 This amazing herb grows even in inferior soil and arid areas.
 In the Mediterranean, it grows perfectly at home in sandy and gravelly soil.